 - You literally have your hands full.
 Your customer list is way too long for you to be able to manage it manually.

 Do you have thousands of email addresses in your contact list?
 If so, how do you deal with them?
 Marketing automation software ensures that each contact goes through the appropriate stages of your marketing funnel, resulting in a good lead for your sales team.
+Now, just be careful if you you’re doing cold emailing.
+There are some guidelines you should follow when doing this.
+Here’s how to do cold email right based on statistics.

 - You have great content but no way of getting it in front of your target audience.